-You've built a top-rope anchor system on top of a cliff at Carderock in Maryland or The Ironclads near Boulder.
-You've placed both primary and secondary anchors, placing cams and tying off a tree and a boulder.
-You've equalized them all above the master point where the climbing rope is attached to the anchor system with a locking carabiner.
+You've built a top-rope anchor system on top of a cliff at Carderock in Maryland or at Pixie Rock in Joshua Tree National Park in southern California.
+You've placed both primary and secondary anchors, placing cams in a crack and tying off a tree and a boulder as natural anchors.
+You've equalized all of the anchors above an equalized master point where the climbing rope is attached to the anchor system by being threaded through a locking carabiner.

 Check Your Anchor System

-Now you need to check the anchor system to make sure it's safe, secure, and correctly built.
-Use SECURE safety criteria to evaluate the anchor and make any necessary safety corrections before you use it.
+Now you need to check the anchor system to make sure it's safe, secure, and correctly and safely built.
+Use the six-point SECURE safety criteria to evaluate the top-rope anchor and make any necessary safety corrections before you tie someone into the end of the rope and actually use the anchors.

 Use SECURE to Evaluate Anchors

-Use the acronym SECURE to evaluate the strength and reliability of your top-rope anchor:
+Always use the acronym SECURE to evaluate the strength and reliability of your top-rope anchor by asking these six important questions:

 - Is the anchor STRONG enough?